 Now, how can we apply this concept to the ways we watch ourselves?

 How we can take control and become more self-aware

-In my experience, the reason many of us struggle with this is due to what I’ve termed the drive-by life phenomenon.
-We tend to go through the motions of our everyday lives without really taking the time to focus on our emotions and view our surroundings because we are not self-aware.
+To sum it up here, we tend to go through the motions of our everyday lives without really taking the time to focus on our emotions and view our surroundings because we are not self-aware.

 The ability to see the calm before the storm

 When you live in the moment and practise mindfulness–the opposite of a drive-by life–you're able to focus and watch yourself like a hawk.
 And when you view yourself, you become more self-aware.